Statement on impact of Brexit on Emplaw Online content

 The UK remained bound by European law until the end of the implementation period provided for in the Withdrawal Agreement between the EU (31st December 2020).

-EU legislation which applied directly or indirectly to the UK before 11.00 p.m. on 31 December 2020 has been retained in UK law as a form of domestic legislation known as ‘retained EU legislation’.
+EU legislation which applied directly or indirectly to the UK before 11.00 p.m. on 31 December 2020 has been retained in UK law as a form of domestic legislation known as ‘retained EU legislation' or 'REUL'.
 The EU Exit Web Archive is the comprehensive and official UK reference point for EU law as it stood at 11.00 p.m. on 31 December 2020.

 Directly applicable EU legislation consists of Regulations and Decisions which are directly applicable as law in an EU Member State.
 Indirectly applicable EU legislation is legislation which require a Member State to make domestic implementing legislation.
 For example, the UK Working Time Regulations implemented the EU Working Time Directive.